 Online interface with downloadable graphs and Excel files.

 1 (on a scale of 1-3).
 Minimal time investment, < 2 hours

-Released for public use after beta-testing.
+Released for public use but still working through some problems, including issues with output on emissions related to building energy savings.
 The underlying tool equations have been published in peer-reviewed journals.

 Estimating the carbon benefits of urban and neighborhood trees, projecting benefits of planting projects, planning urban forestry and landscape projects.

 Registering to use ecoSmart Landscapes provides user access to the calculations that quantify tree size and growth, carbon sequestration, and energy savings.
 Major assumptions behind these calculations are also provided.
-The current beta release of the tool includes all California climate zones: data for the remainder of the U.S are planned but are not yet available.
+The current beta release of the tool includes all California climate zones: data for the remainder of the U.S are not yet available.
+The tool is also experiencing some problems in the output on emissions related to building energy savings.
 The tool can be used with a PC only on Chrome, Firefox, or IE9 or greater.